exakat/php-dictionary/dictionary/use.ini.rst

 The use operator has three distinct usages.

-The use operator allows the import and aliasing of fully qualified names (such as classes, interfaces, constants, ...) in the current namespace.
+The use operator allows the import and aliasing of fully qualified names, such as classes, interfaces, constants, etc. in the current namespace.

 When ``use`` used inside a class or a trait, it imports a trait and its methods and properties.
 It is also the place to solve naming conflicts.